-Train Travel in India
+India Train Travel Tips

 The easiest way to book a ticket on India Rail is to do so online at http://www.irctc.co.in/ Make sure to have a printer handy to print out your ticket.

-**Update** Since writing this article, we've learned of ClearTrip, it looks like a far more streamlined way to book tickets.
+**Update** Since writing this article, we've learned of ClearTrip, It looks like a far more streamlined way to book tickets.

 The first thing that you will need to know about train travel in India is the class system.

-You need to know that difference between classes when you book your ticket or you may end up on a very uncomfortable journey.
+You need to know that the difference between classes when you book your ticket or you may end up on a very uncomfortable journey.

 Here are some tips to help make your train travel in India easier: